 2011 Role Models - Role Playing, MdM Museum der Moderne Salzburg, AT

-2010 ‚Convection’ Dafen International Contemporary Art Exhibition, Dafen Sub-Venue, Shenzhen Case Pavillion - 2010 Shanghai EXPO, Shenzhen, CN
+2010 ‚Convection’ Dafen International Contemporary Art Exhibition, Dafen Sub-Venue, Shenzhen Case Pavillion - 2010 Shanghai EXPO, Shenzhen, CN, curated by Teng Fei

 2010 Taipeh International Art Center, Urban Nomad Video Art Section, TW